 To eliminate HARASSMENT COMPLAINT email spam virus our malware researchers recommend scanning your computer with Spyhunter.

-Social engineering and scare-tactics are often used in scam campaigns.
-They are designed to push users into opening virulent attachments, web-links and similar for a variety of nefarious purposes.
+Social engineering and scare tactics are often used in scam campaigns.
+They urge users to open dangerous attachments, web links and similar, for various nefarious purposes.
 For example, the attached files (or links leading to them) can be used to spread trojans, ransomware and other malware.
-Cyber criminals attempt to disguise these deceptive emails as official and highly important mail.
-Telltale signs of such can be various spelling and grammatical errors, as well as other inconsistencies.
-For example, "HARASSMENT COMPLAINT" email scam contains misspelling of the word 'harassment'.
-Additionally, certain content does not match - the email uses the California state forms with a US Federal agency logo.
-Thousands of varied email scams are proliferated, e.g. Ministry of Justice Email Virus, Please Yourself Email Scam, TOYOTA LOTTERY ORGANIZATION Email Scam - to name a few.
-The TrickBot trojan, which is spread via "HARASSMENT COMPLAINT" scam, shares similarities with Nymeria, FormBook, Adwind and many other malicious programs.
+Cyber criminals attempt to disguise these deceptive emails as official and important mail.
+Telltale signs of these messages can be various spelling and grammatical errors, and other inconsistencies.
+For example, the "HARASSMENT COMPLAINT" email scam contains misspelling of the word 'harassment'.
+Additionally, some content does not match: the email uses the California state forms with a U.S. Federal agency logo.
+Thousands of varied email scams are proliferated including, for example, Ministry of Justice Email Virus, Please Yourself Email Scam, and TOYOTA LOTTERY ORGANIZATION Email Scam to name a few.
+The TrickBot trojan, which is spread via the "HARASSMENT COMPLAINT" scam, shares similarities with Nymeria, FormBook, Adwind, and many other malicious programs.

 How did "HARASSMENT COMPLAINT email scam" infect my computer?

-Suspicious and irrelevant emails should not be opened, especially such received from unknown senders (addresses).
-Attached files (or web-links leading to them) found in dubious mail must never be opened, as that is the source of a potential system infection.
-It is recommended to use Microsoft Office versions released after year 2010.
-Newer releases have "Protected View" mode that prevents malicious documents from downloading/installing malware.
+Suspicious or irrelevant emails should not be opened, especially those received from unknown senders (addresses).
+Attached files (or web links leading to them) found in dubious mail should never be opened, as they are the source of potential system infections.
+Use Microsoft Office versions released after 2010.
+Newer releases have "Protected View" mode, which prevents malicious documents from downloading/installing malware.
 Content should be downloaded only from official and verified download channels.
-P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting sites, third party downloaders and similar channels are deemed to be untrustworthy, hence more likely to offer malicious content (disguised as and/or bundled with ordinary software).
-Program activation and updating should be done via functions/tools provided by legitimate developers; it is strongly advised against using illegal activation ("cracking") tools and third party updaters.
+P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting sites, third party downloaders and similar channels are untrusted and more likely to offer malicious content (disguised as and/or bundled with normal software).
+Program activation and updating should be done via functions/tools provided by legitimate developers.
+You are advised against using illegal activation ("cracking") tools or third party updaters.
 It is imperative to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Regular system scans and immediate removal of detected issues/treats - is highly recommended.
-If you've already opened "HARASSMENT COMPLAINT" email scam attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Carry out regular system scans and immediately remove detected issues/threats.
+If you have already opened the "HARASSMENT COMPLAINT" email scam attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Text presented in the "HARASSMENT COMPLAINT" email attachment: